-Trade Secrets: TRADE SECRET: Using epoxy to repair barrier coating
+Trade Secrets: Using epoxy to repair barrier coating

 An epoxy barrier coating protects your boat from moisture and gives you a smooth, stable base which will help secure the finishing coat to protect your boat from sun damage when you’re out and about.
 So what’s the best way to restore this coating after it’s been damaged?